turingschool/backend-curriculum-site/module4/lessons/intro_to_professional_workflow.md

 This is way too big to start work on!
 It'll be in-progress for days.

-With your pair, work on drafting at least four 1-point stories that add up to this 2-point story.
+With your pair, work on drafting at least four 1-point stories that deliver the same functionality as this 2-point story.

 #### Big-Picture Thinking